0101011/0101011/README.md

  </p>
 </div>
 <br/>
-Hi, I'm a Technical Writer, Product Manager, Blog Author, and a Google Developer Expert (GDE) 2019 in Machine Learning.
+Hi, I'm a Software Engineer, Technical PM, blog author, and a Google Developer Expert (GDE) 2019 in Machine Learning.
 Interests are deep learning, LLM and NLP, with occasional leaps and bounds into adjacent topics.
 I occasionally post projects and educational documentation outside of my job - feel free to follow and explore!

 ![]()<br/>
 <!-- ![](https://visitcount.itsvg.in/api?id=0101011&icon=7&color=4)<br/> -->